ndresx/redux-ops/README.md

 [Live Demo](https://codesandbox.io/s/sharp-buck-120j0)

-### Extended: Blueprint Middleware
+### Extended: Blueprints & Middleware

-While it's not required to use the built-in `opsMiddleware`, it enables the usage of `redux-ops`' action Blueprints to reduce boilerplate by either using already defined action creators like the ones in the example below, or by soley relying on the Operations themselves.
+`redux-ops` also comes with an optional [middleware](docs/Middleware.md) that enables the usage of [Blueprints](docs/Blueprints.md) to reduce boilerplate by either using already defined action creators like the ones in the example below, or by soley relying on the Operations themselves.

 #### Setup